COS301-SE-2024/The-Republic/documentation/specifications/Clustering Subsystem.md

 - Introducing a `last_modified` field in the issues table in order to keep track of issues that have been clustered.
 - Introducing a `cluster_id` field in the issues table in order to associate an issue to a cluster easily.
 - Possibly creating a new clusters table in order to keep track of those cluster_id's and manage them.
+Number of issues in the cluster could be a field.